 Figure~\ref{fig:sc-ml} presents an example of SC-ML with $12$-neuron motifs.
-The lateral inter-motif connections can be introduced as the mutual connections between two corresponding neurons in neighboring motifs or constructed in other ways to ensure sparsity and reduce complexity.
-With the proposed SC-ML, a multi-layer large RSNN can be easily composed by stacking multiple SC-MLs with feedforward weights between layers.
+The lateral inter-motif connections can be introduced as the mutual connections between two corresponding neurons in neighboring motifs to ensure sparsity and reduce complexity.
+With the proposed SC-ML, one can easily stack multiple SC-MLs to form a multi-layer large RSNN using feedforward weights.
 Within a multi-layered network, information processing is facilitated through local processing of different motifs, communication of motif-level responses via inter-motif connections, and extraction and processing of higher-level features layer by layer.